This post may contain affiliate sales links. Please read my disclosure policy.

-- Add the chicken back into the cooking liquid.
+- Add the chicken back into the liquid.

 - Taste and add in some salt and pepper.

-It’s one of the simplest and tastiest recipes EVER floating around the web for a chicken dip and I love that it tastes as good (if not better!) than it looks.
+It’s one of the simplest and tastiest dips EVER.
+If you’re floating around the web for a nacho dip this is it!
+Plus I love that it tastes as good (if not better!) than it looks.

 (For some of you, this might be silly information because you own one of these appliances already and know all of this stuff, but I’m a total newbie and I was on a quick learning curve.)

 - When using a pressure cooker, there is a preheat time and a cook time.
-The preheat time can take anywhere between 3 and 15 minutes, depending on how hot your food is to begin with, how much food there is and how much liquid is in the recipe.
-Your cook time starts when the pressure cooker is ‘preheated’ or completely under pressure.
+The preheat time can take anywhere between 3 and 15 minutes, depending on how hot your food is, to begin with, how much food there is and how much liquid is in the recipe.
+Your cook time starts when the machine is ‘preheated’ or completely under pressure.

-- Once the cook time is completed, the Crock-Pot® Express Crock automatically switches over to the “Keep Warm” function and will keep your food warm for up to 4 hours!
+- Once the cook time is completed, it automatically switches over to the “Keep Warm” function and will keep your food warm for up to 4 hours!

 - Once the cook time is completed, you can let the machine naturally release pressure (by just letting it sit there for about 10 minutes) or by flicking open the valve at the top using a long kitchen tool (don’t use your hands!) to quickly release all that pressure.

 - A bonus of the Brown/Sauté function is when you use it first to brown meat or veggies or whatever, it actually speeds up your preheat time because you’re starting with food that’s already hot.
-Important to know when cooking up a quick dinner.
+Important to know when throwing together a quick dinner.

 - The rice function works really well.

-- I’ll be honest and say I haven’t used all the functions yet, but the more I try, the more I like this little thing…it’s such a time saver!
-(Check out my meal plan below.)
+I’ll be honest and say I haven’t used all the functions yet, but the more I try, the more I like this little thing…it’s such a time saver!

 Crockpot Chicken Nacho Dip